 Maximising Independence is central to delivering asset and strength-based programmes across Glasgow City.
 Maximising Independence is also one of the key strategic priorities for Glasgow City Health and Social Care Partnership and is supporting community organisations to make significant sustainable changes and improvements to how services are planned and delivered.
-Maximising Independence aims to develop projects in collaboration with services users and communities that use them, some of which are:
+Maximising Independence aims to develop projects in collaboration with services users and communities that use them.